Closed-Loop Policy Inference and Evaluation#

 • ValueError: Invalid action shape, expected: 23, received: 50. — the client’s embodiment expects a 23-D PinkIK action, but the server is returning a 43-DoF joint chunk.
 Make sure the client uses --embodiment g1_wbc_agile_joint (joint twin), not g1_wbc_agile_pink (PinkIK twin).

 • Action shape mismatch on the server (e.g., Action key 'left_arm''s horizon must be 40.
-Got 50) — the action modality registered at training time disagrees with the modality loaded by the server.
-Re-finetune at the same horizon or update the --modality-config-path you pass to run_gr00t_server.py to match the checkpoint (see the caution in Policy Post-Training (GR00T N1.7)).
+Got 50) — the action modality used to launch the server does not match the checkpoint’s training horizon.
+This workflow trains and serves GR00T N1.7 with action_horizon: 40.
+Re-finetune with the same action delta_indices horizon, or launch run_gr00t_server.py with the same --modality-config-path used during finetuning.
+Keep the Arena client YAML’s action_horizon and action_chunk_length in sync as well (see the caution in Policy Post-Training (GR00T N1.7)).